πŸ‘ core

 user-be0bae 25 July, 2022, 03:38:23

 Hello, please help!
 I do not know what's wrong with the eye-tracking device.
 There is no view on eye 1 window and the world window showed " EYE1: could not set the value.
 'Backlight Compensation'".You can see the pictures for specific information.
-Thank you so much! @papr
+Thank you so much! @user-e3f20f

 Chat image Chat image